 Our architectural team are based in Derby, and Sheffield, with additional offices in Matlock, and Macclesfield.

 We will utilise a wide range of resource to identify your site and review the planning and design potential.

-We offer a free initial 30minute consultation in the Derby office to discuss your project and establish your design brief.
+We offer an initial, free of charge 30 minute consultation to discuss your project and establish your design brief.

-A fee estimate will be prepared after this initial meeting before undertaking further work.
-Every project is different so there is no ‘standard’ costs.
+A fee estimate will be prepared after this initial meeting before undertaking any further work.
+Every project is different so there is no ‘standard’ cost.

 We will work with you to meet your brief and develop concept ideas.

-Having an ideas book or a pinterest account is a really useful tool to start the dialogue of ideas and establish what you really want to get out of the finish building.
-We may ask you how you hope to use the building and what you’re important views from the site are.
+Having an ideas book or a Pinterest account is a really useful tool to start the dialogue of ideas and establish what you really want to get out of your finished building.

-This stage is the point where you tell us you like to do your dishes whilst looking out the kitchen window or you would love a roof-light over the staircase.
+This stage is where you tell us you like to do your dishes whilst looking out the kitchen window or you would love a roof-light over the staircase.

 Following a rigorous concept design and review of any pre-application advice, we will develop the concept into firm ideas and start to prepare plans, elevations and details or 3D imaging to support a planning application.